Blood Spoor often Saves the Day

 Above: Blood spatter on the ground is normally a clear indication of a wounded, although possibly dying, or fatally wounded animal.
 This will only be ascertained after successfully following the spoor.

 Since moving to the UK I’ve been impressed by the high emphasis placed on the use of dogs for finding wounded and lost game.
 It also gets written up constantly in hunting magazines.
 Used correctly, they’re a vital part of the hunt experience, and often the key factor between success and failure.
 Granted, dogs are used in parts of Africa, and more particularly so in South Africa’s Eastern Cape province.
 To South Africa’s north in the British colonies of old, hunting with dogs was illegal.
-The reason for this was to try and thwart the tribal poaching scourge.
-Where dogs were used to good effect.
+The reason for this was to try and thwart the tribal poaching scourge, where dog packs were used to good effect.

-Above: Jack Russell’s are probably the most popular breed used for following blood in South Africa.
+Above: Jack Russell’s are undoubtedly the most popular breed used for following blood in South Africa.
 Here veteran Eastern Cape PH Doug Snow relaxes post hunt with his JR bitch, Roxy.

-Jack Russell’s are probably the most popular breed amongst African professional and sport hunters alike.
+Jack Russell’s are the most popular breed amongst African PHs and sport hunters alike.
 Over the years, I too had a few good Jack Russell’s.
 Their tenacity and pluck aside, they don’t take up too much space in a loaded safari vehicle, a big plus amongst PHs.
 Hounds are used in South Africa for bushpig hunting, and for caracal (lynx).
-And in the Eastern Cape thickets for chivying bushbuck, a tradition that harks back to the arrival of the British 1820 Settlers.
+And in the Eastern Cape thickets for chivvying bushbuck, a tradition that harks back to the arrival of the British 1820 Settlers.

 Above: When not working, Jack Russell’s are always a favourite with safari clients.